vanphan24/cluster-peering-demo/README-v2.md

 9. Confirm on the Consul web UI that a peering connection has been established:

-  a Run *kubectl get service --context dc1*  to retreive the Consul's UI's EXTERNAL-IP address.
+  a.
+Run *kubectl get service --context dc1*  to retreive the Consul's UI's EXTERNAL-IP address.
   b.
 Open a browser and go to the Consul UI using the Consul UI's EXTERNAL-IP address.
   c.
 Navigate to the ***Peers*** tab on the left hand side and confirm that ***dc2*** is shown as a peer.

 ![alt text](https://github.com/vanphan24/cluster-peering-demo/blob/main/images/Screen%20Shot%202022-08-18%20at%2011.28.22%20AM.png)